qinyideng/ccl/README.md

 ## 5. Acknowledgements

-* This project is developed based on [TorchSSL](https://github.com/TorchSSL/TorchSSL).
+* The project is developed based on [TorchSSL](https://github.com/TorchSSL/TorchSSL).